richard-scryber/scryber.core/docs/drawing_image_backgrounds.rst

     * Both - The default value, where the image repeats both X and Y directions.
     * Fill - The image will only be shown once, but fill the available container size **(also overrides any of the following size options)**.
 * The size of the image of the rendered image.
+    * cover - The background image will fill the available space completely.
+Clipping to the width or height, so it is shown.
     * x-size - Determines the vertical height of the rendered background image in units.
     * y-size - Determines the vertical height of the rendered background image in units.
 * The starting position of the pattern.